 Here is the Momentum Move Mate plan on our database for Victoria.
 These costs are based on the Citipower network in Melbourne but prices will vary depending on your circumstances.
-See here for further information on the VDO, which in this comparison assumes general energy usage of 4000kWh/year, meaning that the VDO is $1,334/year.
+See here for further information on the VDO, which in this comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff, meaning that the VDO is $1,334/year.
 Use our comparison tool for a specific comparison.
 This is a product from a referral partner†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 Connecting gas to a new house

 The process to connect natural gas to a new property is similar to electricity.
 Simply call or visit the website of your natural gas retailer (who may be the same as your electricity retailer), give them the new address as well as the connection date and they can handle the rest.

 Connecting gas is a little trickier however, and retailers will often require 3-5 days to set up a new connection – longer if you need a new meter.
 Of course, you need to check whether you even have access to natural gas at the new property to begin with.
 If the house is on a mains gas network but doesn’t already have the necessary piping to setup a connection, then weigh up the pros and cons before spending possibly thousands of dollars to connect to gas.